robgjansen/onionperf/README.md

 component has its own collection of log files with timestamps in their log_rotate directories.

+Generated log are also accessable through the twistd web interface accessible at `localhost:8081`.
+Collected measurements and analysis are accessible in `json` and `tpf` format (Torperf).
+Information regarding how to read Torperf's measurements results can be found at: https://collector.torproject.org/#torperf.

 ### Understanding measurements

 OnionPerf produces a number of graphs and statistics per component.
 These include: